purescript/purescript/prelude/README.md

 #### `const`

+Returns its first argument and ignores its second.

     const :: forall a b. a -> b -> a

 #### `flip`

+Flips the order of the arguments to a function of two arguments.

     flip :: forall a b c. (a -> b -> c) -> b -> a -> c